Home

 • "Behold, thou hast driven me out this day from the face of the earth; and from thy face shall I be hid; and I shall be a fugitive and a vagabond in the earth; and it shall come to pass, that every one that findeth me shall slay me."

 Indeed, that word translated vagabond there is [nuwd], meaning Nod, a wanderer or vagabond.
 It is the exact same root word of which [nowd] is derived from.
-So this Nod is the town of Cain, where he tok his wife and they became another tribe or family.
-He didn't get his wife from Nod as some speculate, God says (Genesis 4:16-17) Cain went out from the presence of the LORD and dwelt in the land of Nod, and he knew his wife and she conceived.
-There is not an ounce of support for the speculation that Cain got his wife from Nod.
-Indeed, that would make God's declaration that all mankind decended from Adam, null and void.
-The people of Nod had to be decended from Adam.
+So this Nod is the town of Cain, where he took his wife and they became another tribe or family.
+He didn't get his wife from Nod as some have speculated, God says (Genesis 4:16-17) Cain went out from the presence of the LORD and dwelt in the land of Nod, and he knew his wife and she conceived.
+There is not an ounce of support for the speculation that Cain got his wife from the land of Nod.
+Indeed, that would make God's declaration that all mankind descended from Adam, null and void.
+The people of Nod had to be descended from Cain, who descended from Adam.

-Many skeptics of Christianity and attackers of the Bible have used Cain’s wife as a smoke screen in their attempts to discredit the book of Genesis as the true literal historical record.
-But far from producing more questions about it, it actually addresses the question of progeny by declaring that we all originated from this one man.
-So then, of necessity Cain had to have married his sister.
+Many skeptics of Christianity and attackers of the Bible have used Cain’s wife as a smoke screen in their attempts to discredit the book of Genesis as a true literal, historical record, but far from producing more questions about it, it actually addresses the question of progeny by declaring that we all originated from this one man.
+Of necessity, Cain had to have married his sister.
 Otherwise, the creation of Adam and man's genealogy is all just a myth.

-Then there are others who protest this brother sister relationship declaring it a violation of God's law against marrying a close relative.
-But the truth is, there is nothing in scripture that would even imply that God had forbidden inter-family marriage in the beginning.
-In fact, it would have been unalterably necessary for man to be fruitful and multiply, unless Adam was not what God claims he was.
-These marriages weren't forbidden because Adam and Eve were created perfect, so they had not yet picked up all the genetic defects of imperfect genes and diseases that mankind has today.
-Genetic imperfections accumulated in man gradually over time.
+There are others who protest this obvious brother-sister relationship and declare that it a violation of God's law against marrying a close relative.
+The truth is, there is nothing in Scripture that would even imply that God had forbidden inter-family marriage in the beginning.
+In fact, it would have been unalterably necessary in order for man to be fruitful and multiply unless Adam was not what God claimed he was.
+These marriages weren't forbidden because Adam and Eve were created perfect, and so they had not yet picked up all the genetic defects of imperfect genes and diseases that mankind has today.
+Genetic imperfections accumulate in man gradually over time.
 They were not present in the beginning.
-That's why people in those days lived to be hundreds of years old without dying of disease or their bodies breaking down.
+That's why people in those days lived to be hundreds of years old without dying of disease or having their bodies break down.
 This enabled the first descendants of Adam and Eve to intermarry and have a far greater quality of health and life span.
 It was only much later when the gene pool was diluted enough that recessive characteristics were amplified enough to cause genetic abnormalities that intermarriage between close relatives was forbidden by God.

 Leviticus 18:5-6